Skip to main content

 https://console.snowplowanalytics.com/api/msc/v1/organizations/<ORGANIZATION_ID>/credentials/v3/token

-You can find your organization's ID in the BDP Console URL:
+You can find your Organization ID on the Manage organization page in Console.

 The curl command above will return a JWT as follows:

-You can then use this access token to supply authorization headers for subsequent API requests:
+You can use the access token to supply authorization headers for subsequent API requests:

 curl --header 'Authorization: Bearer <JWT>'